 The spectacular John M.S.
 Lecky UBC Boathouse, the home of the UBC Thunderbirds rowing program, officially opened on September 30, 2006, in Richmond.

 The 11,000 sq. foot, two-tiered structure was constructed in dry dock up-river in Delta before being towed to its permanent home, on the Middle Arm of the Fraser River north of the Dinsmore Bridge.
-Now fully operational, the Boathouse houses four boat bays and will service the Thunderbirds, as well as high performance rowing programs, St. George’s School, and community rowing and paddling programs.
+The Boathouse houses four boat bays and will service the Thunderbirds, as well as high performance rowing programs, St. George’s School, and community rowing and paddling programs.

 The project is the result of nearly five years of dedicated work and vision on the part of the Gold for Life Committee, chaired by former Thunderbird rower and Canadian Olympic gold medallist George Hungerford.